makerdao/community/governance/votes/Executive vote - March 4, 2022.md

 As per multiple successful budget proposals (linked below), a total of **397,184 Dai** will be streamed to multiple Core Units if this executive proposal passes:

 - 2,760,000 DAI will be streamed to the [Risk Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP2) at 0xb386Bc4e8bAE87c3F67ae94Da36F385C100a370a starting on 2022-03-01 and ending on 2023-02-28 as a result of [their most recent budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP56).
-    - An older DAI stream for this Core Unit will be revoked on DssVestSuckable.
+    - The existing DAI stream for this Core Unit will be revoked.
-- 2,780,562 DAI will be streamed to the [Collateral Engineering Services Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP2) at 0x25307aB59Cd5d8b4E2C01218262Ddf6a89Ff86da starting on 2022-04-01 and ending on 2023-03-31 as a result of [their most recent budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP57).
+- 2,780,562 DAI will be streamed to the [Collateral Engineering Services Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP20) at 0x25307aB59Cd5d8b4E2C01218262Ddf6a89Ff86da starting on 2022-04-01 and ending on 2023-03-31 as a result of [their most recent budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP57).
 - 207,000 DAI will be streamed to the [Immunefi Security Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP24) at 0xd1F2eEf8576736C1EbA36920B957cd2aF07280F4 starting on 2022-03-01 and ending on 2022-12-01 as a result of [their most recent budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP58).

 ### Recognized Delegate Compensation - February 2022